doppelganger9/blog/src/posts/2019-06-30-cypress-github-actions.md

 ---
 title: migrating to Sapper part 2 bis - Netlify, GitHub Actions with Cypress.io
-date: 2019-06-27T19:00:00
+date: 2019-06-30T09:30:00
 description: Going back to part 2 to add more depth to a tweet I made about using a GitHub Action to automate Cypress.io tests.
 And Netlify.
-published: false
+published: true
 lang: en
-keywords: Sapper, Svelte, Cypress.io, Cypress, End to end, unit test, tdd, ut, test driven, tst, dirven, test first, non regression testing, non regression, e2e, automation, ci, continuous, integration, continuous integration, cipres, cipress, cypres, sypress, sypres, sipres, sipress, saper, sevlte, sevtle, svetle, sappr, sapr, raect, gatsby, gabtsy, gastby, gabtsyjs, gastbyjs, Github, actions, workflow, pipeline, ci, cd, ci/cd, continuous testing,
+keywords: Sapper, Svelte, Cypress.io, Cypress, Cyrpress,Cyrpess, End to end, unit test, tdd, ut, test driven, tst, dirven, test first, non regression testing, non regression, e2e, automation, ci, continuous, integration, continuous integration, cipres, cipress, cypres, sypress, sypres, sipres, sipress, saper, sevlte, sevtle, svetle, sappr, sapr, raect, gatsby, gabtsy, gastby, gabtsyjs, gastbyjs, Github, actions, workflow, pipeline, ci, cd, ci/cd, continuous testing, worflow, wokflow, worklflow, wokrflow
-slug: 2019/06/27
+slug: 2019/06/30
 thumb: https://lacourt.dev/WorkflowVisualOverviewWithCypressE2E.png
 ---

 This article is part of a series of posts about migrating from GatsbyJS/React to Sapper/Svelte.
 You can check the other posts: [part 1](/2019/06/16), [part 2](/2019/06/21), [part 3](/2019/06/29), and more to come!

 > Hey there!
 This is a little interlude.
-I totally forgot in **part 2** to tell you about how I automated **Cypress.io** End-to-End tests within my Github Actions worflow, as part of my blog's *Continuous Integration* pipeline!
+I totally forgot in **part 2** to tell you about how I automated **Cypress.io** End-to-End tests within my Github Actions workflow, as part of my blog's *Continuous Integration* pipeline!

 ## I Promised